 - Allocate available resources to your activities.

-- Identify proposed expenditure and budget sources for your activities.
+- Identify budget sources for your activities.

 - Develop a funding plan that utilises annual budget and resource allocation to best support the needs of the current cohort of students.